 Who should try keratin treatments?

 Since these treatment options create straight and smooth locks, those with curly or frizzy hair are the ideal candidates.
-They may be beneficial for someone who constantly blow dries or flat irons their hair who is also looking to cut down on styling time.
+They may be beneficial for someone who constantly blow-dries or flat irons their hair who is also looking to cut down on styling time.
 They are also ideal for someone seeking a solution for healthy hair, as keratin treatments can make locks healthier and feel more nourished over time.
-They also work on various hair textures, including African American hair types and those who have color-treated or chemically-processed hair.
+This treatment also works on a variety of hair textures, including natural hair types and those who have color-treated or chemically-processed hair.

 Who can’t use keratin treatments